harunpehlivan/playground-0ouC8yGM/markdowns/welcome.md

 The Breadth First Search algorithm is based on a queue, a data collection where the First In element is the First Out at reading to search in a tree.
 Collection size may become unnecessarily large, making the algorithm running slower.

-The Beam Search is also a tree search algorithm but the data are filtered and sorted using a score fonction and the collection has a limited size.
+The Beam Search is also a tree search algorithm but the data are filtered and sorted using a heuristic and the collection has a limited size.
 The algorithm is very fast but the results are not always guaranteed or optimal.

 Lets compare these algorithms walking between two cells in a maze.